Kazumura Cave Facts [1,2]

 - book lice (psocid)

-- This book lice was found on a pool of water near what may be a dead mosquito.
+- Book lice normally live in leaf litter.
+This one was found on a pool of water next to a dead mosquito.

 - cave slime